Encouraging Self-Sufficiency for Newly Arrived Migrants - Extension (2018-19 Budget)

 Encouraging Self Sufficiency for Newly Arrived Migrants (2017-18 MYEFO)

-In the 2017-18 Mid-Year Economic and Fiscal Outlook (MYEFO) the Government announced that from 1 July 2018 the existing NARWP would be increased from two years to three years for working age payments, such as Newstart Allowance and Youth Allowance and would be applied to new payments including Carer Allowance, Family Tax Benefit and payments under the Paid Parental Leave Scheme.
+In the 2017-18 Mid-Year Economic and Fiscal Outlook (MYEFO) the Government announced that the existing NARWP would be increased from two years to three years for working age payments, such as Newstart Allowance and Youth Allowance and would be applied to new payments including Carer Allowance, Family Tax Benefit and payments under the Paid Parental Leave Scheme.

 The Government subsequently announced changes to further extend the NARWP to four years in the 2018‑19 Budget.
 For further information on the 2018-19 Budget, visit the Department of Social Services 2018‑19 Budget page.